LakshyaArora123/Lead_Management_FastAPI/README.md

 **Async programming** — regular Python is blocking, meaning one slow database call freezes everything.
 Using `async def` and `aiosqlite` means the server handles other requests while waiting on the database instead of sitting idle.

 **REST design** — a single URL like `/api/leads` handles both creating and listing leads depending on the HTTP method (`POST` vs `GET`).
-You don't need separate URLs like `/createLead` and `/getLeads`.
+We don't need separate URLs like `/createLead` and `/getLeads`.
 The method is the action, the URL is the resource.

-**Pydantic** — instead of manually checking if fields are present and valid, you declare the shape of your data as a class and FastAPI rejects invalid requests automatically before your code even runs.
+**Pydantic** — instead of manually checking if fields are present and valid, I declared the shape of my data as a class and FastAPI rejects invalid requests automatically before the code even runs.

 **SQLite** — a full relational database that lives in a single file.
 No installation, no running server, no config.
 The database creates itself on first startup.